Key Points

 • Control plan

-As a structured and formal process for design, IDOV has a number of benefits.
+As a structured and formal process for design, IDOV has several benefits.
 Here are a few.

 IDOV starts with the needs of the customer and designs the process or product to meet those needs.
 DMAIC starts with the existing process and seeks to incrementally improve it.
 That is why IDOV is a better approach for developing something new.